rodolfodpk/myeslib/README.md

 * IncreaseCommand
 * DecreaseCommand

-Datasets will be sent in correct order (create, increase and decrease).
+Datasets will be sent in the correct order (create, increase and decrease).

 #### Notes
 * Your IDE must support [Project Lombok](http://projectlombok.org/)